 Green Car Congress reports that more than 100 electric school buses are coming to town.
-All powered by a Cummins fully electric drivetrain and have been ordered to date from Blue Bird Corporation.
+All powered by a Cummins fully electric drivetrain.
+Most importantly and have been ordered to date.
+For they went to Blue Bird Corporation.

 Blue Bird electric buses are already operating in California, North Dakota and Washington.

 The partnership brings more than 30 years of electric drivetrain experience to this fast-growing segment.

 Schools can also count on Cummins.
-Especially to deliver the same level of support and service network for these electric buses that we’ve always delivered through our more than 200 wholly-owned branch locations and 3,200 service technicians in North America.
+Especially to deliver the same level of support and service network for these electric buses.
+Those that they have always delivered through on.
+For that’s more than 200 wholly-owned branch locations.
+Finally and 3,200 service technicians in North America.

-The buses produce zero emissions, improve air quality and require less maintenance, saving districts time and money.
-The buses are capable of up to 120 miles of range and can be recharged in approximately eight hours using a standard SAE J1772 Level 2 charger, making overnight charging convenient.
+The buses produce zero emissions.
+Moreover it improves air quality and require less maintenance.
+Therefore saving districts time and money.
+The buses are capable of up to 120 miles of range.
+For they can be recharged in approximately eight hours.
+Finally and using a standard SAE J1772 Level 2 charger.
+Then making overnight charging convenient.